petergardfjall/dotfiles/cheat/sheets/linux.cheat.md

     ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+## Processes

+Process relationships can be shown with `pstree`:

+    # processes rooted at a certain pid
+    pstree <pid>
+    # for a certain user
+    pstree <user>

+## Disk usage
+Report system disk space usage:

+    # for all partitions
+    df -h
+    # only for partition where <dir> is at
+    df -h /some/dir

+Disk usage in a directory tree

+    # note: the -h flag to `sort`
+    du -h | sort -h
+    du -h --max-depth=1 | sort -h

 ## Filesystem encryption

 Generally speaking, full disk encryption should be used for sensitive data,